kubeedge/ianvs/docs/proposals/algorithms/cloud-edge-collaboration-inference-for-llm/cloud-edge-collaboration-inference-for-llm.md

 - Model selection: Qwen-1.8B model will be used at the edge, and Qwen-72B-Chat model will be used in the cloud.
 - Classifier design: Train a RoBERTa-base as a classifier.
 If time allows, also train a TinyLlama for classifier comparison.
-- Inference optimization: Plan to use low-bit quantization technology to achieve 4-bit and 8-bit quantized deployment, and introduce llama.cpp or vllm to form the inference framework.
+- Inference optimization: Plan to use low-bit quantization technology to achieve 4-bit and 8-bit quantized deployment, and introduce vllm to form the inference framework.

 Advanced task is planned to be implemented as follows:

 - Combine HuggingFace code examples to complete speculative decoding of LLM.
-- Implement the speculative decoding process in the edge-cloud collaborative framework used in Task 2.
+- Implement the speculative decoding strategy in the edge-cloud collaborative framework.

-## Roadmap
+## Road map

 ### July